Mini Fabric Basket Tutorial

 Anyone who sews knows that there are always small pieces of fabric and thread that clutter up a sewing space.
 This mini fabric basket it ideal for keeping this clutter to a minimum.

-Personally, I keep one of these mini baskets on my cutting table, and all those little strips that come off when I’m trimming fabric and FPP projects get tossed in the basket.
+Personally, I keep one of these mini baskets on my cutting table, and all those little scraps that come off when I’m trimming fabric and FPP projects get tossed in the basket.